avcton/candy-crush/README.md

 # Candy Crush
-> A comeplete game made in x86 Assembly Language.
+> A complete game made in x86 Assembly Language.

 ## Features
 [ Use mouse to select candies ]